ansonliao/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 *Tips 3：Try to avoid Samsung when buying hard drives, especially macOS Monterey will cause longer boot time due to TRIM (Almost all users have problems with the 970 EVO, and some users have problems with the 980 PRO), see [Q&A 12](#12-why-does-the-boot-time-take-longer-after-the-monterey-upgrade).
 It is recommended to choose a relatively stable hard drive such as Western Digital SN850 / SN750 and Intel 760P.*<br>

 ## Changelog
+#### December 10, 2023
+* Updated OpenCore to 0.9.6 official version
+* Updated KEXTs to the latest versions
+* Support macOS 13.6

 #### September 13, 2023
 * Updated OpenCore to 0.9.5 official version
 * Updated Lilu \ AppleALC \ WhateverGreen \ NVMeFix kexts to latest official version